juliano-barros/vouchergenerator/readme.md

 ## Configuration test (Postman). <br>

-You can make your tests through Postman, on project you can find postmanexamples directory  <br>
+You can make your tests using Postman.
+In the root project folder you can find a postmanexamples directory  <br>
 [Postmanexample directory](https://github.com/juliano-barros/vouchergenerator/tree/master/postmanexamples) <br>
 Inside of this directory you will find 2 files: <br>
-[VoucherGenerator.postman_collection.json](https://github.com/juliano-barros/vouchergenerator/blob/master/postmanexamples/VoucherGenerator.postman_collection.json) this file you must import on your postman on import collection. <br>
+[VoucherGenerator.postman_collection.json](https://github.com/juliano-barros/vouchergenerator/blob/master/postmanexamples/VoucherGenerator.postman_collection.json) this file must be imported on your postman on import collection. <br>
-[VoucherGenerator.postman_environment.json](https://github.com/juliano-barros/vouchergenerator/blob/master/postmanexamples/VoucherGenerator.postman_environment.json) this second file you must import on your enviroment options. <br> <br>
+[VoucherGenerator.postman_environment.json](https://github.com/juliano-barros/vouchergenerator/blob/master/postmanexamples/VoucherGenerator.postman_environment.json) this second file must be imported on your enviroment options. <br> <br>
-The enviroment is set up for my Heroku deployment, so you can use them to reach out my micro-service app.
+This environment was preconfigured to be used with my Heroku deployment.
+Feel free to use them to reach out my micro-service app test.

 ## Example to call outside of postman. <br>

-There are 3 APIs to keep vouchers <br>
+There are 3 endpoints to keep vouchers <br>

-### First API <br>
+### First Endpoint <br>
 Generate vouchers for all recipients and offer <br>
 URL<br>
 url/api/voucher/generate <br> <br>
-Must be called as POST verb <br>
+Must be called as POST method <br>
-This API you need pass offer id (specialOffer) and expiration date (expirationDate) formmated (yyyy-mm-dd) as json on body:<br>
+This endpoint requires offer id (specialOffer) and expiration date (expirationDate) formmated (yyyy-mm-dd) as json on body:<br>
 Example:
 ```javascript
 {